Ianmcmill/Rostock_Mini_Fanduct/README.md

 Modified version of https://github.com/toolson/fanduct_v3 to fit Rostock Mini

+Based on
-Based on #toolson's fandcut v3
+#toolson's fandcut v3

 ##released under CC BY-NC-SA 4.0

-Please commit/share any changes only here.
-I don't allow any upload on thingiverse and youmagine!!!
+As the author states: "Please commit/share any changes only here."
+So be it.

 Modified fanduct to fit on Rostock Mini.